Sheaf quantization in Weinstein symplectic manifolds: Microsheaves on polarizable contact manifolds

+\begin{remark} We expect that sufficient isotropicity of $\mathfrak{c} \sqcup \mathfrak{c}'$ follows from the separate sufficient isotropicity of $\mathfrak{c}$ and $\mathfrak{c}'$, but in any case, since both $\mathfrak{c}$ and $\mathfrak{c}'$ admit ribbons by their very definition, so does the disjoint union, hence if they are (separately) Whitney stratifiable, sufficient isotropicity follows from \cite[Lemma 3.3.9]{li-nadler-shende}. \end{remark}

 \begin{definition} We say a Liouville form $\lambda$ on $W$ is {\em sufficiently Weinstein} if the resulting core is sufficiently isotropic.
-We say $\lambda, \lambda'$ are {\em sufficiently Weinstein cobordant} if there exists a symplectic primitive $\eta$ for the stabilization\footnote{Note this is a not a Liouville manifold, but rather an ``open Liouville sector'' in the sense of \cite{gpssectorsoc}.} $W \times T^*\R$, such that $\eta$ restricts to $\lambda + pdq$ near $-\infty$ and to $\lambda' + pdq$ near $+\infty$.
+We say $\lambda, \lambda'$ are {\em sufficiently Weinstein cobordant} if there exists a symplectic primitive $\eta$ for the stabilization $W \times T^*\R$ with sufficiently isotropic core,\footnote{Note that $(T^*\R, pdq)$ is not a Liouville manifold, but rather an ``open Liouville sector'' in the sense of \cite{gpssectorsoc}.
+The core remains well defined: $\frc_{pdq}(T^*\R)$ is the zero section.
+Likewise, $(W \times T^* \R, \eta)$ is an open Liouville sector with a well defined core.} such that $\eta$ restricts to $\lambda + pdq$ near $-\infty$ and to $\lambda' + pdq$ near $+\infty$.

 More generally, for $\Lambda \subset W^\infty$, we say $\lambda$ is {\em sufficiently Weinstein} for the pair $(W, \Lambda)$ if the relative core is sufficiently isotropic; correspondingly we speak of sufficiently Weinstein cobordisms. \end{definition}